ygordon/VLASS_cutouts/README.md

     >python get_VLASS_cutouts.py target_list

 where *target_list* is the filename of a table containing the right ascension and declination coordinates on which to centre the cutouts.
+This can be in any format recognised by astropy.table.
+The default assumption is that the RA and Decl. coordinates are given in decimal degrees.
+If this is not the case then the coordinate units will either need to be specified in the table metadata (if using e.g. fits or votable formats) or by using the *--posunits* argument (see below).

 There are a number of optional arguments that can be called when running this script.
 These are [default values in square brackets]:\
 *--epoch* [1], the VLASS epoch to query;\